Many home buyers stress about closing day. However, the mere fact that there is a closing means that most of the hard work has already been done.

-As a buyer your job is to sign the documents that are presented in front of you.
+As a buyer, your job on closing day is to sign the documents in front of you.
 Expect a deluge of paperwork and your hand to ache.
 These will all relate to the sale of the home and the mortgage.
 Your attorney or the notary will explain what they all are as you sign them.
-Reading them all can be overwhelming and extremely time consuming.
-The documents are usually e-mailed to you prior to the closing to review anyway.
+The professionals involved will usually e-mail you the documents prior to closing day.

-The Closing Disclosure (also known as the Settlement Sheet or HUD 1) should have been prepared by the title company a day or two before closing.
-It will give an itemized account of the closing costs and the money that the buyer has to bring to the closing.
+The title company will prepare the Closing Disclosure (also known as the HUD-1 Settlement Statement) a day or two before closing.
+This document will give an itemized account of the closing costs and the money that the buyer has to bring to the closing.
 It will also show the amount of money being disbursed to the seller.
-Last minute items such as water and sewer bill pay off are often added on the day of the closing which can change the numbers slightly.
+Last-minute items such as water and sewer bill pay-off are often added on the day of the closing, which can change the numbers slightly.

 The property title is signed over from the seller to the buyer, transferring ownership.
-This is accomplished by the buyer and seller both signing the deed.
+This happens when the buyer and seller both sign the deed.
 It is not necessary for two parties to be in the room at the same time.
 The main documents will include:

 - Property deed